w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 :::
 ::::

-OHE increases the dimensionality of the dataset and it may not be suitable for encoding high cardinality features.
+OHE increases the dimensionality of the dataset, and it may not be suitable for encoding high cardinality features.

-- To prevent a massive increase of the feature space, we can one-hot encode only the most frequent categories in the variable.
+- To prevent a massive increase in the feature space, we can one-hot encode only the most frequent categories in the variable.
 - ... less frequent values are treated collectively and represented as 0s in all the binary variables.

 # Case Study: Encoding Wrong Data Types {background-color="#121011"}